-With this issue in mind, the Minister of Finance, Lim Guan Eng has initiated a national campaign called Home Ownership Campaign (HOC) to help clear the backlog in the housing market, as well as to encourage property ownership.
+With this issue in mind, the former Minister of Finance, Lim Guan Eng has initiated a national campaign called Home Ownership Campaign (HOC) in 2019 to help clear the backlog in the housing market, as well as to encourage property ownership.

-So, who’s eligible for HOC and what are the promotions?From 1 January 2019 to 31 December 2019 (yes, gomen extended the date), all Malaysian citizen who’s looking to buy a house (that’s priced above RM100,000 and not more than RM2.5 million) will enjoy a minimum of 10% discount (there’s a possibility for it to be more) from the property developer.
+So, who’s eligible for HOC and what are the promotions?From 1 June 2020 to 31 May 2021, all Malaysian citizen who’s looking to buy a house (that’s priced above RM100,000 and not more than RM2.5 million) will enjoy a minimum of 10% discount (there’s a possibility for it to be more) from the property developer.

 On top of that, you’ll also get a 100% stamp duty exemption on the Instrument of Transfer and Instrument of Loan Agreement - well, it depends on the house price range.